 Iron helps bring oxygen to your hair through red blood cells.
 Increase your iron intake by eating spinach, lean beef, nuts and beans.

-B6 and B12 are vital for healthy hair because they help deliver nutrients to your hair follicles.
-B vitamins can be found in leafy greens, citrus fruits, whole grains and lean meats, to name just a few.
+B6 and B12 are vital nutrients for thinning hair because they help nourish your hair follicles.
+B vitamins can be found in leafy greens, citrus fruits, whole grains and lean meats.